 Why strategic leadership matters more than individual action

-They create clarity for others, so the organization can make decisions without needing the founder to sign every email.
+They create clarity for others, so the organization can operate without needing constant founder oversight.

 How strategic leaders think and act